 Why should business owners consider installing a solar carport?

 Solar carports are much more popular in the commercial sector than in residential homes, according to Energy Sage.

-Many business owners who already adapt solar carports see them as a practical solution to energy problem and an investment into long-term electricity savings.
+Many business owners who already adapt solar carports see them as a practical solution to energy problems and an investment in long-term electricity savings.
 According to Pick My Solar, “Intel installed two of the largest solar carports in the country” with 30,000 solar panels and one “generates a total of 8.7 megawatts of electricity,” while the other one generates about 7.7 megawatts.

-For organizations that are seeking to adapt EV, solar carports are going to be a very good choice because they provide convenient and efficient charging ports of EV.
+For organizations that are seeking to adopt EV, solar carports are going to be a very good choice because they provide convenient and efficient charging ports for EV.

 Different from residential parking areas, commercial parking areas are usually much bigger.
 As a result, commercial solar carports will almost always require a steel metal foundation, which is going to be an additional expense to the total project, according to Energy Sage.